 That is a valid question.
-Neural Network is a fascinating technology,
+Why Neural Networks?

-why?
-Why didn't Neural Network progress as fast as many other technologies?
+didn't Neural Network progress as fast as many other technologies?

 Let us first take a look back …

-The concept of neural networks has been around since the early 1950s,
+The concept of neural networks has been around since the early

-but was mostly dormant until the mid 1980s.
-One of the first neural
+1950s, but was mostly dormant until the mid 1980s.
+One of

-named Frank Rosenblatt in 1958.
-The perceptron was a very simple
+by a psychologist named Frank Rosenblatt in 1958.
+The perceptron

-system used to analyze data and visual patterns, which generated
+was a very simple system used to analyze data and visual patterns,

-a great deal of interest in AI community.
+which generated a great deal of interest in AI community.

 Unfortunately,